Sammons Point, Illinois: Successful incorporation

-Village government
+Government

 In August 2006, Mike Watson was named as the village's first mayor by a local court order.
-Six members were also appointed to serve on the Board of Trustees.
+Six members were also appointed to serve on the board of trustees.
 They were Stephen Schuricht, Paul Gray, Robert Keller, Budd Meents, Clifford Schroeder and James Turner.
 Patrick Buescher was appointed to serve as village clerk.
 They held those positions until municipal elections were conducted in April 2007.
 In that poll, all of the appointed officials were formally elected.
 These positions were abolished on September 13, 2007, when Sammons Point was ordered to disband.

 Nearly four months after the February 5, 2008, incorporation vote, Circuit Court Judge James B. Kinzer restored Mike Watson to his previous post as mayor.
-He also named four former village officials and two who had opposed incorporation to the new Board of Trustees.
+He also named four former village officials and two who had opposed incorporation to the new board of trustees.
 They were Paul Becker, Pat Buescher, Bill Graham, Robert Keller, Budd Meents, and Stephen Schuricht.
 Becker and Graham were members of the "Concerned Citizens of Otto Township," a group that opposed incorporation for the village.

 For the April 2009 Illinois consolidated election, the first after reincorporation, six names were on the ballot for village trustees — Budd E. Meents (80 votes), Patrick Buescher (75), Stephen W. Schuricht (75), Clifford Schroeder (76), Robert Keller (74), and James Turner (80) — with 147 write-in votes.
 Michael Watson ran unopposed for village president.

 Geography

 Sammons Point is in south-central Kankakee County, along U.S. Routes 45 and 52, 6 mi south of Kankakee, the county seat, and 4 mi northeast of Chebanse.
 It is bounded on the northeast by the Iroquois River, a north-flowing tributary of the Kankakee River.

-According to the 2010 census, Sammons Point has a total area of 1.85 sqmi, all land.
+According to the 2021 census gazetteer files, Sammons Point has a total area of 1.85 sqmi, all land.